 We bring ourselved and others into a vital faith and relationship with Jesus.
 We act on Christ's commission to share Good News to all people everywhere.
 As catalysts for transformation, we work to establish God's will now, in this time, and here, in this place, and in all our spheres of influence.
 We respond to God's Holy Spirit Who propels us outward toward others in love every day.

 What are our important beliefs?
-As Christians:

 Jesus is the Christ, the Son of the Living God, and we accept him as Lord and Savior of the world.

 Each one of us has the freedom - and responsibility - to study God's word, to follow their conscience as guided by the Bible, the Holy Spirit, study and prayer, and to extend that freedom to others.